cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 * Returned columns are named with aggregations names.
 * CQL function are not supported.
 * CQL projection clause, limit and pagination are ignored.
-This also implies that aggregation results must fit into the available memory.
+It also implies that the aggregation results have to fit into the available memory.

 .. code::